-While visiting in New York we went to hear Harry a few times at Arturo’s where he had played several times a week for some years.
+When visiting in New York we went to hear Harry a few times at Arturo’s where he had played several times a week for some years.
 Harry had a very unique sound at the piano.
 I think it was a special blend of a Detroit piano sound (Barry Harris, Tommy Flanagan, Hank Jones) with his very own soulful touch.

 Harry was a beautiful person, I remember talking to him not once.

-I was lucky to have Harry Whitaker on the recording I’ve made together with the singer Simona Arones.
+I was lucky to have Harry Whitaker on the recording I’ve made together with the vocalist Simona Arones.
 Harry played synths and a piano on a few tracks.
 As we recorded mostly single takes Harry playing was very imaginative and inspiring.

 Here is a preview of the recording “Smooth Sailing”: https://simonaarones.com/album/smooth-sailing/